richard-porter/trust-chain-protocol/trust-chain-protocol.md

   and pass chain verification — but are semantically poisoned.
 The agent acts correctly on bad data.
 Detection requires content-level validation that authorization-layer checks alone cannot provide.

+Empirical case — Provenance Laundering as Context Contamination at scale:
+The Anthropic distillation attack report (February 2026) documented a real-world instance of Context Contamination operating at network scale.
+Three actors — DeepSeek, Moonshot AI, and MiniMax — used approximately 24,000 fraudulent accounts to generate over 16 million exchanges with Claude, harvesting model behavior while routing traffic through patterns individually indistinguishable from legitimate queries.
+Each individual transaction passed authorization-layer checks.
+The contamination was in the aggregate architecture those transactions served.
+This is Context Contamination’s worst case: not a single poisoned input, but a distributed pipeline engineered so that no individual transaction reveals the aggregate intent.
+TCP’s authorization layer cannot detect this pattern.
+Content-layer validation is necessary but also insufficient — the detection gap is at the network topology level, not the message level.
+Documented in the Frozen Kernel Diagnostic Vocabulary as Provenance Laundering.
+See also: Intent Drift (§2.2) — Provenance Laundering and Intent Drift are structurally parallel: both exploit the gap between what is locally verifiable and what the aggregate pipeline is doing.

 ## 2.3 Why Existing Approaches Are Insufficient